 Schola Latina/Spoken Latin Summer School

-The Centre for Neo-Latin Studies hosts a week-long Summer School in Spoken Latin that is open to members of the general public.
+The Centre for Neo-Latin Studies collaborates with Catherine Ware in the Department of Classics to host a week-long Summer School in Spoken Latin that is open to members of the general public.

 The course involves complete immersion in Latin for seven days.
 Anyone who has completed a basic course in Latin grammar is welcome to participate.